 Under pressure not to mess up a second time poor Malachi drives around, hopelessly lost and stops at a junction to decide if he should turn left or right.
 He makes his choice, fingers crossed and by an amazing stroke of luck (for himself, not so lucky for the Archduke) manages to drive straight past the Archduke’s assassin.

 Princip, the gunman, later confessed that hemmed in by the crowd he was unable to throw the bomb he had on him he had simply raised his pistol and fired off two shots without aiming.
 Sophie was shot in the stomach and Ferdinand in the throat.
 Princip could not have predicted the war that ensued and the incredible loss of life that resulted from his initial action, but had the chauffeur turned right instead of left history might have been very different.

-If you would like to read more about Malachi and how he became Lucifer’s errand boy buy my book – Immortal – available from Amazon.
+If you would like to read more about Malachi and how he became Lucifer’s errand boy you can buy my book – Immortal – from Amazon.

 My first novel, Blackfeather, is also available from Amazon too.

 Nel Ashley is the author of Blackfeather – a Fallen Angel Paranormal Romance and Immortal, the second book in the Blackfeather Series.
 She is currently working on her third novel, Persephone Reborn, a vampire romance influenced by Greek mythology.